quintuple-lained/TheWandgame2025/README.md

 ## PARTS LIST PCB ##

 - 1x The Endgame PCB             [Gerber Files](https://github.com/OldMan6955/TheEndgame2024/tree/main/001%20PCB)

+There are now two versions of the PCB:

+1. COPPER Version:

+In this version, all design elements are on the copper and mask layers.
+I used this version to create my prototypes.
+However, this version has longer loading times, and the Gerber files currently don’t work with JLCPCB.
+(I’d greatly appreciate any help with troubleshooting this issue.)

+2. SILKSCREEN Version:
+3.
+This version is untested.
+All design elements have been moved to the silkscreen layer, making it much more performant on less powerful PCs.
+The Gerber files display correctly on JLCPCB but have not yet been tested.

+Please always test the files yourself to rule out potential errors.
+Thank you!

 - 36x Choc v1 Hotswap Sockets    [buy here](https://www.aliexpress.com/item/1005004916925259.html?)
 - 36x Diodes SOD123 / 1N4148W T4 [buy here](https://de.aliexpress.com/item/1005004309686841.html?)
 - 1x Waveshare RP2040 UGLY AF    [buy here](https://de.aliexpress.com/item/1005006354505058.html?)